Analytical Tools: FMEA, Fault Tree, Fishbone, and Change Analysis

 |---|---|---|---|

-These tools should lead to controls.
+These tools must lead to controls.
 Analysis without action is not risk reduction.
-Results should identify higher-level controls, procedure changes, training needs, maintenance changes, purchasing changes, alarms, interlocks, inspections, or management system improvements.
-Actions should be assigned, tracked, verified, and reviewed for residual risk.
+Results should produce higher-level controls, procedure changes, training, maintenance changes, purchasing changes, alarms, interlocks, inspections, or management-system improvements — each assigned, tracked, verified, and reviewed for residual risk.

-Use evidence to avoid bias.
-Interviews, records, photographs, monitoring data, maintenance history, training records, inspection reports, and field observations can confirm or reject suspected causes.
-Do not stop at the first explanation, especially if it blames the worker while ignoring design, scheduling, supervision, or system contributors.
+Finally, use evidence to avoid bias.
+Interviews, records, photographs, monitoring data, maintenance history, training records, inspection reports, and field observations confirm or reject suspected causes.
+Do not stop at the first explanation — especially one that blames the worker while ignoring design, scheduling, supervision, or system contributors.

 A team is reviewing a new automated valve system before startup and wants to identify how each component could fail and what each failure would cause.
 Which tool best fits?